-Item: File growth options
+File growth options

-What is Database Autogrowth in the sql server?
+What is SQL Server Database Autogrowth setting?

 It’s a procedure used by the SQL Server engine to expand the database size when all its space runs out.

 If the auto-growth setting for a database is not set correctly, the database may experience various or few auto-grow events.

 By the way, this check is a part of our SQL Server Health Check service.

 When SQL Server has to grow a file, all transactions stop.
 They wait until file growth operation is complete to continue.